ArthurDyevre/oTree-Dialogue-Experiment/README.md

 <br/>
 Authorization: The repository is allowed to be used and changed for research within the Euthority group. <br/>
 <br/>
-Usage: The repository can be referenced via "Nicolas Lampach, Sarah Joseph and Timothy Yu-Cheong Yeung.
+Usage: The repository can be referenced via "Arthur Dyevre, Nicolas Lampach, Sarah Joseph and Timothy Yu-Cheong Yeung.
 Applications of Experimental Protocol, (2019), Repository, https://github.com/timothy2799/oTree-Decision-Experiments" <br/>
 <br/>
 References: <br/>
 1. Daniel L. Chen et al., (2016), oTree—An open-source platform for laboratory, online, and field experiments.
 Journal of Behavioral and Experimental Finance. <br/>